 When you think of a Chief Financial Officer (CFO), what comes to mind?
 Most people associate the role with numbers, finance, and a relentless focus on the bottom line.
 While it’s true that CFOs are responsible for managing an organization’s financial health, their role extends far beyond crunching numbers and balancing the books.
-In this article, we aim to demystify the CFO role and shed light on the diverse and crucial responsibilities they undertake.
+In this article, we aim to demystify the CFO and Fractional CFO role and shed light on the diverse and crucial responsibilities they undertake.

 Traditionally, the CFO’s primary responsibility is to oversee financial planning, budgeting, and reporting.
 They are the gatekeepers of an organization’s financial data, ensuring accuracy, compliance, and transparency.
 However, their role has evolved over the years, and modern CFOs are expected to be strategic partners and key decision-makers within their organizations.